Path to function: Preferences > Domain

 If you have a separate self-registration scheme, this option will be visible and if checked will show a link to it at the authentication point

-If you are using local connections, checking this box will ensure that OpenAthens accounts will be a sign-in option - e.g. if you needed to use some OpenAthens account alongside your local login.
+If you are using local connections, checking this box will ensure that OpenAthens accounts will be a sign-in option where relevant - e.g. if you needed to use some OpenAthens account alongside your local login.
+When you select the box you will have an opportunity to change the label:

 The revert to defaults button will set absolutely everything on the page to their default values, removing logos and text too.